ff-kbu/supernode-cgi/README.md

 <code>cp etc/config.template etc/config</code>

-and adjust the different settings to your needs.
+And adjust the different stanzas according to your needs.

 cgi-lib/batdata.cgi
 -------------
-Renders batctl o as json (first hop is rendered, only)
+Renders <code>batctl o</code> as json (first hop is rendered, only)

 lib/radvmonitor